hashicorp/nomad-driver-podman/README.md

 * use the jobs driver config to define the image for your container
 * start/stop containers.
 * use nomad alloc data in the container.
 It's bind mounted to /nomad
-* monitor the memory consuption but not yet the cpu
+* monitor the memory consuption
+* monitor CPU usage (might be buggy)
+* container memory is limited to configured value
+* task config cpu value is used to populate podman CpuShares

-Example job:
+## Example job

 ```
 job "redis" {